Underground Economy Operations

 - Bureau of Security and Investigative Services

 - California Department of Tax and Fee Administration

 - Bureau of Automotive Repair

-The Labor Enforcement Task Force, under the direction of the Department of Industrial Relations, is a coalition of California State government enforcement agencies that work together and in partnership with local agencies to combat the underground economy.
-In this joint effort, information and resources are shared to ensure employees are paid properly and have safe work conditions and honest, law-abiding businesses have the opportunity for healthy competition.
-Members of the LETF include: the Department of Industrial Relation’s (DIR) Division of Labor Standards Enforcement (DLSE) and Division of Occupational Safety and Health (Cal/OSHA); the EDD; the Board of Equalization (BOE); the California Department of Insurance (CDI), the State Attorney General, Alcoholic Beverage Control (ABC), and the Department of Consumer Affairs’ (DCA) Contractor’s State Licensing Board (CSLB) and Bureau of Automotive Repair (BAR).
+The Labor Enforcement Task Force (LETF), under the direction of the Department of Industrial Relations, is a coalition of California state government enforcement agencies that work together and in partnership with local agencies to combat the underground economy.
+In this joint effort, information and resources are shared to ensure that employees are paid properly and have safe work conditions and that honest, law-abiding businesses have the opportunity for healthy competition.
+Members of the LETF include: the Department of Industrial Relation’s Division of Labor Standards Enforcement and Division of Occupational Safety and Health; the EDD; the California Department of Tax and Fee Administration; the California Department of Insurance; the State Attorney General; the California Department of Alcoholic Beverage Control; and the Department of Consumer Affairs’ Contractor’s State Licensing Board and Bureau of Automotive Repair.

-More information about LETF is available on the Department of Industrial Relations LETF page.
+More information about the LETF is available on the Department of Industrial Relations' LETF page.